 Other website uses

-This is just the tip of the iceberg for online resources for those students in our Dental Assistant and Dental Hygiene programs.
+Those who don't have a Concorde campus near them or would prefer online learning, we also offer an online Dental Hygiene B.S. program.
+Nonetheless, this is just the tip of the iceberg for online resources for those students in our Dental Assistant and Dental Hygiene programs.
 To list them all would take a lot more space than we have here.

 In addition to governing agencies and courses for CEUs, Cindy Navarro, RDA, Dental Assisting Program Director at Concorde's campus in Garden Grove, Calif., points out that students can find opportunities for community service projects in which they can learn and contribute to the community, websites for the Occupational Safety and Health Administration and sites that offer review courses and resources for state examinations.